rossengeorgiev/vdf-parser/javascript/README.md

 ## methods

 ### parse(string)
-Parse a string containing VDF and returnan object
+Parse a string containing VDF and returns an object

 ### stringify(obj) / dump(obj)
-Serializes an objected to VDF
+Serializes an object to a string of VDF